MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

    helm upgrade trust-manager jetstack/trust-manager --install --namespace cert-manager --wait
    ```

-### Install the Secret Store Azure Arc extension
+### Install the SSE

-1. Install the Secret Store extension to your Arc-enabled cluster using the following command:
+1. Install the SSE to your Arc-enabled cluster using the following command:

    ``` console
    az k8s-extension create \